smurthys/smurthys.github.io/biography.md

 I have a PhD \(CS\) from Portland State University and a Masters \(CS, Data Intensive Systems\) from Oregon Health & Science University.
 My current research interests include software engineering, analytics, e-discovery, and forensics.
-I am particularly interested in and software and data architecture for cloud-based high-performance systems.
+I am particularly interested in software and data architecture for cloud-based high-performance systems.